ZupIT/horusec-platform/README.md

 ### **Dashboard**

-The dashboard shows you various metrics about your vulnerabilities for workspaces and repositories:
+The dashboard shows you several metrics about your workspaces and repositories' vulnerabilities:

 <p align="center" margin="20 0"><img src="assets/horusec-dashboard-1.png" alt="dashboard" width="100%" style="max-width:100%;"/></p>

 ### **Vulnerability Management**

-The vulnerability management screen allows you to identify false positives, accepted risk, and even modify a severity to an appropriate value to the reality of the vulnerability:
+The vulnerability management screen allows you to identify false positives and accepted risks.
+You can modify a severity to an appropriate value to the reality of the vulnerability:

 <p align="center" margin="20 0"><img src="assets/horusec-vuln-management-1.png" alt="vuln-management" width="100%" style="max-width:100%;"/></p>